mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * New - Tested with and updated for WooCommerce 3.5 beta compatibility
 * New - EPS, GiroPay: implemented support for SEPA first payments (recurring payments)

+* Fix - Fixed for "Uncaught Error: Call to a member function isOpen() on null"
 * Fix - Fixed issue with Guzzle and PhpScoper

 * Fix - WooCommerce emails: make sure "Payment completed by..." message is only shown once per email